David Lloyd Jones, Lord Lloyd-Jones: Honours

 In 2005, upon being appointed a High Court judge, he received the customary appointment of Knight Bachelor.
 On 14 February 2006, he was knighted at Buckingham Palace by Queen Elizabeth II.

 He was made an Honorary Fellow of Aberystwyth University in 2012.
 He was awarded an honorary degree by Swansea University in 2014.
 In 2016, he was elected a Fellow of the Learned Society of Wales (FLSW).

+Personal life

+He married Annmarie Harris in 1983, and has one son and one daughter.